athas/raytracers/README.md

 here.
 The code is readable, written in a completely natural style, and performance is excellent.

-Multicore OCaml is quite fast, except for BVH construction on the `irreg` scene.
-It required more hand-tweaking to run fast than the other implementations, but it seems to have paid off.
+Multicore OCaml is also quite fast, and the code is likewise very clean.
+While Multicore OCaml depends on an algebraic effect system, that can apparently all be hidden away behind higher-level abstractions.

 While Futhark is fast, the code is significantly longer and more complex.
 This is particularly because of the BVH construction.
 In